sesopenko/python-template/docs/getting-started.md

 This guide walks you through setting up a development environment for this template and verifying that everything works.

+> This project requires **Python 3.13 or later**.
+Earlier Python 3 versions
+> (3.12 and below) are no longer in active support and are not supported.

 ## 1. Create a virtual environment

 It is recommended to create a virtual environment inside the project directory: